adamgreenough/ava/docs/cli.md

 ### Running Commands on a Server (SSH)

+One of Ava's strengths is flexibility—you can work however suits you best.
+Edit files directly on your server, work locally and deploy, or mix both approaches.
+There's no "correct" way.

-You’ll often do Ava work locally, then deploy.
-But if you want to manage content/config directly on a server, the usual flow is **SSH**:
+If you need to run CLI commands on a remote server, use **SSH**:

 ```bash
 ssh user@your-domain-or-server-ip